Description of the program

 Who may offer a First-Year Seminar?

 Any faculty member, including emeritus faculty, are eligible to teach a FYS.
-At times, instructors with part-time appointments (as a lecturer or a visiting professor, e.g..) may propose and teach First-Year Seminars.
+Instructors with full or part-time appointments (as a lecturer or a visiting professor, e.g..) may propose and teach First-Year Seminars.
 Executive staff often teach these seminars but teaching assistants are not eligible; likewise merit staff may not offer FYS.

 What should be included in the proposal?